DVfrontend/filmaxis-next.js/README.md

-## Filmaxis ##
+## Filmaxis

 Filmaxis is a modern movie platform built with cutting-edge web technologies to deliver high performance, responsiveness, and a great user experience.

-## 🚀 Tech Stack ##
+## 🚀 Tech Stack

-Next.js — React framework for server-side rendering and static site generation.
+Next.js — React framework for server-side rendering (SSR) and static site generation (SSG).

--React — JavaScript library for building user interfaces.
+- React — JavaScript library for building user interfaces.

--TypeScript — Strongly typed superset of JavaScript.
+- TypeScript — Strongly typed superset of JavaScript for scalable and safer code.

--Tailwind CSS — Utility-first CSS framework for rapid UI development.
+- Tailwind CSS — Utility-first CSS framework for rapid UI development with minimal custom CSS.

--SASS (SCSS) — Preprocessor for writing clean, maintainable styles.
+- SASS (SCSS) — CSS preprocessor that helps write cleaner and more maintainable styles.

+- Framer Motion (motion.js) — Animation library for React to create smooth, powerful, and declarative animations.

-## ✨ Features ##
+## ✨ Features

 View detailed information about movies